-4. Enter appropriate values in the fields.
+5. Enter appropriate values in the fields.
 Fields marked with a red asterisk are mandatory.
 Refer to the following table for field descriptions.

 Field Name Description

 Specifies the job name.

 Job Name For example, Administrator1585030550001.

 This field autopopulates with a job name.
 You can edit it and enter a dif-

 ferent job name.

 Interval Specifies the frequency of the job.

-littervar For example, Every Week.
+lintervar For example, Every Week.

 Schedule Set the date and time of the job using

 Job On For example, 03-24-2020 11:45.

 Field Name Description Select whether the job uses local or server time.
 Local or Server Local: Refers to your local machine.
+50.70.
 Server: Refers to the machine where your application is deployed.
 Add New: This option adds new objects to the existing object list.
 Existing metadata is not updated.
 Update Existing + Add New: This option adds new objects to the existing list and at the same time the existing metadata is also updated.
-Import Metadata Delete & Reload: This option deletes all the existing metadata and scans only the new objects that have been selected.
-Options Import Comments: Select the check box to import comments.
-Table(s): Select the check box to import Tables. ■ View(s): Select the check box to import Views.
-Synonym(s): Select the check box to import Synonyms. • Version: Select the check box to create a new version of the envir- onment.
+Import Update Existing + Add New + Invalidate: This option adds new objects to the existing list and at the same time the existing metadata is also updated and invalidated.
+Metadata Options Delete & Reload: This option deletes all the existing metadata and scans only the new objects that have been selected.
+Import Comments: Select the check box to import comments. ■ Table(s): Select the check box to import Tables. ■ View(s): Select the check box to import Views.
+Synonym(s): Select the check box to import Synonyms.
+Version: Select the check box to create a new version of the envir- onment.
 To enter version label and change description, click Switch Notify Me to ON to receive a job notification.
-Notify Me For more information on configuring notifications, refer to the Con figuring Notifications on Scanning Metadata topic.
-This field is autopopulated with your email ID.
-You receive email noti- Notification fications about the scheduled job from the administrator's email ID.
-For Email more information on configuring the administrator's email ID, refer to the Configuring Email Settings topic.
-Enter a comma-separated list of email IDs that should receive email noti- CC List fications about the scheduled job.
-For example, ab.dav@xyz.com, cal.kai@xyz.com
+Notify Me For more information on configuring notifications, refer to the Con- figuring Notifications on Scanning Metadata topic.
+Notification This field is autopopulated with your email ID.
+You receive email noti- Email fications about the scheduled job from the administrator's email ID.
+For more information on configuring the administrator's email ID, refer to the Configuring Email Settings topic.
+CC List Enter a comma-separated list of email IDs that should receive email notifications about the scheduled job.